top of page

 Silence: an Essential Mindfulness Ingredient

 You want to be more mindful to reduce negative emotions like stress, anxiety, worry, and panic.
-But finding time for long meditative sessions can be a challenge, and silence is too difficult.
+However, finding time for long meditative sessions can be a challenge, and silence is too difficult.

 What if there was an easier way to incorporate mindfulness into your day?